 The bottom line, though, is that for many motorcycle riders who are involved in accidents, their only real recourse is to pursue a lawsuit against the negligent party (or parties) that caused the accident in question.

 The good news is that at Gonzalez & Cartwright, P.A., we have over 35 years of combined experience representing motorcycle accident victims.
-If you’re a member of our local Hispanic community you should also know that our law firm has been serving the Hispanic community of South Florida for over a decade, and that we have attorneys and support staff who are bilingual.
+If you’re a member of our local Hispanic community you should also know that our law firm has been serving the Hispanic community of South Florida for over a decade, and that we have motorcycle crash injury attorneys in Fort Lauderdale, FL and support staff who are bilingual.

 So if you or a family member or loved one has been injured in a motorcycle wreck, we encourage you to contact us, as we have Fort Lauderdale motorcycle accident lawyers on staff who can determine who is liable for your injuries and help you get full and fair financial compensation.

-If you have been injured in a motorcycle crash, or if a family member was killed in a fatal motorcycle accident, reach out to the Fort Lauderdale auto attorneys at Gonzalez & Cartwright, P.A. today to learn about your legal options.
+If you have been injured in a motorcycle crash, or if a family member was killed in a fatal motorcycle accident, reach out to the Fort Lauderdale motorcycle accident lawyers at Gonzalez & Cartwright, P.A. today to learn about your legal options.
 During the course of the free, no obligation consultation, we will help you understand whether you may be entitled to damages.
 You can reach our office via phone or this online contact form.

 Motorcycle Accident Legal Services in Areas Nearby

 Frequently Asked Questions About Fort Lauderdale Motorcycle Accidents